 Least risk investing is about attaining your goals with as little risk as possible and then, once you’ve arrived at your financial destination, decreasing your risk even further, if possible, to protect what you have.
 Especially for affluent investors, least risk investing is not about maximizing the chances of getting richer, it’s about minimizing the chances of becoming poorer.
 It is a sad paradox that those who can afford to take the most risk (the affluent) and who are often advised to do so, are also the ones who most often should take the least risk.

-A “least risk” approach also looks to eliminate other unnecessary risks from your portfolio – risks that don’t have positive expected returns over the typical investment time horizon.
+A “least risk” approach also looks to eliminate (or, at least, reduce) other unnecessary risks from your portfolio – risks that don’t have positive expected returns over the typical investment time horizon.
 Such risks include:

 - Possessing high concentrations of individual stocks,